SimonAMcKenzie/max-refactor/README.md

 ## Usage

-This a promotional website for a marketing agency called Horiseon and can be used by individuals with specific accesiblity requirements
+This a promotional website for a SEO and Social Media Marketing agency called Horiseon and can be used by individuals with specific accesiblity requirements.
+Please see screenshots below:

 ![Max Refactor live site screenshots](Assets/webpage_not_deploying_properly_screenshot.png)
 ![live server screenshot 1](Assets/webpage_showing_properly_on_live_server_screenshot1.png)
 ![live server screenshot 2](Assets/webpage_showing_properly_on_live_server_screenshot2.png)
 ![live server screenshot 3](Assets/webpage_showing_properly_on_live_server_screenshot13.png)

 ## Credits